KingFeddy/amx-graph-anns/README.md

 - Especially at high dimensionality (768d+), where vectors are too large for accidental cache sharing and explicit batching is the only amortization mechanism
+- `arch_prctl(ARCH_REQ_XCOMP_PERM, XFEATURE_XTILEDATA)` is called
+  at startup (required — AMX silently degrades without it)

 **AMX does not help when:**
 - Queries arrive one at a time (no sharing possible)
 - The algorithm disperses entry points (HNSW at low dims)
 - Thread count is high enough that synchronization, not compute, dominates (T=128+)
+- Matrices are too small (SIFT1M 128d stays at 1.62x vs GIST1M 3.52x)

 **Why it helps (the mechanism):**
 - Graph ANNS wastes 31.7% of clockticks on latency-bound random memory access
 - Batching converts N redundant loads of each neighbor vector into 1 load reused across all N queries
-- AMX GEMM then executes the fused computation at up to 47x the throughput of independent GEMVs
+- AMX BF16 GEMM then executes the fused computation at **3.52x over AVX-512 FP32 GEMV** at GIST1M-scale matrices (after arch_prctl)

+**The fundamental AMX resistance finding:**
+- Hop 0: all queries share the medoid → fat matrix, AMX fires well
+- Hop 1: ~34 queries per node → medium matrix, AMX fires partially
+- Hop 2+: ~1.1 queries per node → too sparse, AMX provides no benefit
+- The medoid is the ONLY structurally-guaranteed large batch in Vamana
+- Every alternative batching approach hits the same 1.1 queries/node wall

 ---

+## Next Step: Batch Controller Implementation

+The characterization is complete.
+The implementation target is Track A: a medoid-block BF16 GEMM inside `iterate_to_fixed_point` using `cblas_gemm_bf16bf16f32` with `arch_prctl` at startup, INT8 for SIFT (natively uint8, lossless) and BF16 for GIST (0.90% recall drop, within tolerance).

+---

 ## Repository Structure

 - `faiss_instrumented/`      Faiss HNSW instrumentation patch and C++ driver
 - `vamana_instrumented/`     DiskANN Vamana instrumentation patch and C++ driver
 - `ivf_baseline/`            IVF baseline driver
-- `amx/`                    AMX GEMM validation and batch scaling tests
+- `amx/`                     AMX benchmarks (amx_init_test, amx_r_sweep, barrier_overhead_test)
-- `analysis/`               Decay curve analysis, IVF sharing analysis, plotting scripts
+- `analysis/`                Decay curve analysis, IVF sharing, BF16 recall check
+- `analysis/exploration/`    Systematic batching exploration (all ideas tested)
 - `results/`                 Output CSVs and figures
-- `results/granite_rapids/` Baseline QPS, decay curves, and profiling on Granite Rapids
-- `notes/`                  Paper drafts and meeting notes
+- `results/granite_rapids/`  Baselines, profiling, AMX findings, corrected Amdahl

 ## Reproducibility